SeasonalBots/assets/README.md

 # assets
 This repository contains markdown files for our knowledge base, legal documents, and other assets.
-# HalloweenBot Assets Repository
+# ChristmasBot Assets Repository

-Welcome to the HalloweenBot Assets repository!
+Welcome to the ChristmasBot Assets repository!
 This repository contains markdown files for our knowledge base, legal documents, and other assets.
 We welcome contributions from the community to help improve our documentation and resources.

 ## Table of Contents